 For the purposes of this statement, senior management means 'chief officers' as defined within S43 of the Localism Act.
 The posts falling within the statutory definition are those officers who comprise the senior management team of the Council (the Leadership Team) reporting directly to the Managing Director.
 This group also represents all those employees paid over £50k per annum (as required by the Local Government (Transparency Requirements) Regulations 2014).
 The national conditions of service, which apply to Chief Officers of the Council and which are incorporated into contracts of employment are those set out in either the Joint National Council for Chief Officers or JNC for Chief Executives.
-Details of their annual salary and other additional payments as at 1st April 2017 are set out below.
+Details of their annual salary and other additional payments as at 1st April 2019 (inclusive of the 2% pay award agreed as part of a two year pay deal for Chief Officers and Chief Executives in April 2018) are set out below.

-Post (Note 6) Post (Note 6) Range/Fixed Salary (£) (Note 5) Essential Car User Allowance Managing Director (Note 1) 99970 963 Head of Financial Management/Deputy Managing Director (Note 2 & 3) 56652 63642 963 Head of Governance and Corporate Services (Note 2) 56652 63642 963 Head of Environment & Active Lifestyles 56652 63642 963 Head of Housing and Partnerships 56652 63642 963 Acting Head of Economic Development (Note 2 & 4) 56652 63642 963
+Post (Note 4) Range/Fixed Salary (£) (Note 3) Essential Car User Allowance Managing Director (Note 1) 104008.38 963 Head of Financial Management / 58940.70 66213.30 963 Deputy Managing Director (Note 2 & 3) Head of Governance and Corporate Services (Note 2) 58940.70 66213.30 963 Head of Environment & Active Lifestyles 58940.70 66213.30 963 Head of Housing and Partnerships 58940.70 66213.30 963 Head of Economic Prosperity 58940.70 66213.30 963

-Note 1 - Single fixed salary pay point

-Note 2 - Responsible for provision of a shared service to another local authority.

-Note 3 - The post holder also acts as the Deputy Managing Director for which an honorarium of £11601.87 pa is payable

-Note 4 - The post of Head of Economic Development is currently vacant.
-An honorarium payment providing a total remuneration of 56652 is currently being paid to the Building Control Manager.
-This provision is in place up to 30.04.2018

-Note 5 - All officers excluding the Acting Head of Economic Development are currently paid at the maximum salary point following incremental progression
+- Note 1 Single fixed salary pay point - Note 2 Responsible for provision of a shared service to another local authority. - Note 3 The post holder also acts as the Deputy Managing Director for which an honorarium of £12070.58 pa is payable - Note 4 All officers excluding the Head of Economic Prosperity (appointed September 2018) are currently paid at the maximum salary point following incremental progression

-In addition to the above the Managing Director and Heads of Service are on an on-call rota for dealing with emergency situations for which a standby fee is available for them to claim to the value of £17.28 per 24 hour period effective from 1st April 2017.
-Rates from April 2018 will be increased in line with the National Pay Award once agreed.
+In addition to the above the Managing Director and Heads of Service are on an oncall rota for dealing with emergency situations for which a standby fee is available for them to claim to the value of £17.98 per 24 hour period effective from 1st April 2019 (inclusive of agreed 2% Pay Award).
 The Managing director elects not to claim payment for his participation in the on call rota.